 A: Yes, but your team members must be from the same school and each member must fill-out all the required forms and pay the $25.00 fee.

 Q: How much is the required fee?

 A: Fees are $25.00 per participant.
 Checks can be made payable to The University of Mount Union with Science Day in the memo line.
 Some classroom teachers prefer to collect fees and have the school cut one check to Mount Union; therefore, check with your teacher before paying the participation fee.

 A: A portion of each fee is used to cover materials and ribbons each student receives, as well as lunch for each participant in the University of Mount Union dining hall.
 The remaining amount helps cover general operating expenses for District 13 Science Day.

-Q: I only want to participate in the District 13 Science Fair, not the Intel International Science and Engineering Fair.
+Q: I only want to participate in the District 13 Science Day, not the Intel International Science and Engineering Fair.
 Why do I have to follow the ISEF Rules and Guidelines and use the ISEF forms?

-A: Even students who plan to only participate in the District 13 Fair must follow the ISEF Rules and Guidelines and fill-out the ISEF forms.
+A: Even students who plan to only participate in the District 13 Day must follow the ISEF Rules and Guidelines and fill-out the ISEF forms.
 The ISEF Rules and Guidelines and Forms have been adopted by the Junior Academy of the Ohio Academy of Science as the governing regulations for District and State Science Days.

 Q: Where is District 13 Science Day held?